Oil prices fall more than 1% after U.S. fuel inventories build

 Oil prices slumped on Tuesday on increased hopes for a return of Iranian crude to the global oil market after U.S. President Donald Trump said progress had been made with Tehran, signalling tensions could ease in the Middle East.

-However, Iran later denied it was willing to negotiate over its ballistic missile programme, contradicting a claim by U.S. Secretary of State Mike Pompeo, and appearing to undercut Trump's statement.
+However, Iran later denied it was willing to negotiate over its ballistic missile programme, however, appearing to undercut Trump's statement.

 "It is hard to believe that either the United States or the Iranian stance would change drastically, therefore yesterday's sell-off might turn out to be an excellent buying opportunity," PVM analysts wrote.

-U.S. officials say they are unsure whether an oil tanker towed into Iranian waters was seized by Iran or rescued after facing mechanical faults as Tehran asserts, creating a mystery at sea at a time of high tension in the Gulf.
+U.S. officials say they are unsure whether an oil tanker towed into Iranian waters was seized by Iran or rescued after facing mechanical faults as Tehran asserts, sowing confusion at a time of high tension in the Gulf.

-(Additional reporting by Shadia Nasralla in London and Aaron Sheldrick in Tokyo; Editing by Susan Thomas, Marguerita Choy and Louise Heavens)
+(Additional reporting by Shadia Nasralla in London and Aaron Sheldrick in Tokyo; Editing by Marguerita Choy, Louise Heavens and Sonya Hepinstall)

 By Stephanie Kelly